shadowfaxthewhitehorse/tableauvizs/0_README.txt

 4. A2 series: a visualization of trigonometric curves.
 Software used: Bokeh, Google Colab.

 5. A3 series: a visualization of bar plots.
 Software used: Bokeh.

+6. 3 series: a visualization overlaid on Map data.
+Software used: Bokeh, Python.